MA Translation & Professional Language Skills

 - Full-time MA 1 year (includes 3 months to submit dissertation)

-This programme is designed to prepare linguists for careers in several areas of specialised language work in which there is a rapidly growing demand for highly trained speakers of English, both in the UK and abroad.
+This course is designed to prepare linguists for careers in several areas of specialised language work in which there is a rapidly growing demand for highly trained speakers of English, both in the UK and abroad.

 Placements are normally organised during the year with the language services of international organisations, government departments or translation companies.